-P. aviculare is a competitive weed since it often occurrs in high densities and indicates soil compaction.
-It is less sensitive to herbicides typically applied in corn, has a high seed production.
-Prostrate knotweed is a very troublesome weed in lawns.
+P. aviculare is a competitive weed since it often occurs in high densities and indicates soil compaction.
+It is less sensitive to herbicides typically applied in corn.
+Seed production rate is high.
+Prostrate knotweed also is a very troublesome weed in turf.

-Polygonum aviculare requires light for growth and therefore dense and early growing crops suppress this weed.
+Polygonum aviculare requires light for growth, consequently dense, early seeded and rapidly growing crops suppress this weed effectively.